Skip to the content.

 docker compose -f docker-compose.yml up --build

 ImageShare should now be accessible in your web browser from http://localhost.
-You can also test it on other devices on the same network (like a Nintendo 3DS) by replacing localhost with your local IP address, like this: http://192.168.1.500.
+You can also test it on other devices on the same network by replacing localhost with your local IP address, like this: http://192.168.1.500.

 When you’re done, run this command to shut down the containers: